fys4220/fys4220.github.io/fys4220-jbook/part-vhdl/vhdl_packages_subprograms.md

 end;

 ```
-The procudure *uart_write_data* can then be easily used in the stimuli process of the main test bench.
+The procedure *uart_write_data* can then be easily used in the stimuli process of the main test bench.

 ```{code-block} vhdl
 library ieee;